 A clogged gutter may not seem like a high-priority fix, but if it overflows, you could end up with water damage.
 Clean your gutters at least twice a year, once in spring and once in fall.
 Similarly, an appliance breakdown can wreak havoc on your tenants, but yearly maintenance can head off major problems.
 Schedule these tasks and other obligations and you’ll have far fewer issues — and far fewer phone calls.

 You don’t run a 24-hour hotline for questions and complaints.
 It may feel that way at times, but you need to set boundaries if you want to get a moment’s peace.
 Communicate to your tenants that you work normal business hours between 9 a.m. and 6 p.m. on weekdays, no earlier, no later.

-If you don't include this stipulation in your lease, outline the hours when your tenants are free to contact you.
-It's also a good idea to have an emergency plan in place to inform your tenants on what is and isn't a real emergency.
-When you set strict boundaries, you'll clarify the detail of your availability and more effectively resolve any tenant complaints.
+If you don’t include this stipulation in your lease, outline the hours when your tenants are free to contact you.
+It’s also a good idea to have an emergency plan in place to inform your tenants of what is and isn’t a real emergency.
+When you set strict boundaries, you’ll clarify the detail of your availability and more effectively resolve any tenant complaints.

 5. Delegate Your Duties to a Property Manager

 An enormous number of investors choose to delegate their responsibilities to a property manager.
 It’s a simple way to approach the issues in the previous sections.
 Whether you deal with maintenance issues or tenant disputes, you can trust the company you hire to take care of any landlord-related business.